AvijitBag07/bandwidthTest/guided_bandwidthTest_SYCLMigrated/README.md

 >**Note**: Refer to [Workflow for a CUDA* to SYCL* Migration](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html) for general information about the migration workflow.
 ## CUDA source code evaluation

-The BandwidthTest sample demonstrates measure the memcopy bandwidth of the GPU.
+The BandwidthTest sample demonstrates how to measure the memcopy bandwidth of the GPU.

 - Measure device to device copy bandwidth.
 - Measure host to device copy bandwidth for pageable and pinned memory.